-The COVID-19 pandemic is having a major impact on travel to Canada, and processing of immigration applications in Canada.
+The COVID-19 pandemic is continuing to have a major impact on travel to Canada, and processing of immigration applications in Canada.

-This is a very fluid situation, and there is confusion on the ground among Canadian immigration officers tasked with carrying out these directives.
-Moreover, all airlines have drastically reduced available flights, so it may be difficult or impossible to travel to Canada even if you are in an exempt category.
+This remains a fluid situation, and there is sometimes confusion on the ground among Canadian immigration officers tasked with carrying out these directives.
 Do not attempt to travel to Canada based on information in this Post unless and until you have independently verified that such travel is legal and practical.

 Allen & Hodgman’s offices in both the U.S. and Canada remain available to our clients and to others who need immigration assistance during these difficult times.